Skip to content

 Bringing a new remote virtual assistant into your team is no small task.
 Onboarding done right is the key to fast productivity, building trust, and long-term success.

 One of the biggest advantages of outsourcing your admin (vs. hiring in-house) is that you can look for a company that offers managed, dedicated assistants.
-This means the company takes on the task of managing, training, and overseeing the assistant (instead of you).
-Here at Boldly, this includes a thorough onboarding process for both our team and clients.
+This means that company takes on all the tasks of managing, training, and overseeing the assistant (instead of you).

 How well you bring your virtual assistant into your team affects your client experience, not to mention your assistant’s experience as well as your own.
 A good assistant onboarding can become a template your whole team can use as a process for onboarding clients or other employees.

-We’ve prioritized this idea as our value of “everybody wins.”
 When Boldly team members are engaged and invested in the work they’re doing, they care about doing their best for clients.
 When clients work with invested, caring team members, they continue to come back and refer their colleagues.
 It’s a win-win, but it all starts with onboarding.

 The key to onboarding is consistency, with each step building to the next in a structured onboarding program.